A Bachelor’s in Health Science online prepares students for rewarding professional jobs in the vast healthcare industry.

 In addition to completing their online bachelor’s degree in health science, students can also use this program as a stepping stone into graduate school.
 Northern Kentucky University offers an online Bachelor in Health Science degree and an on-campus degree.

 U.S. News & World Report ranked Northern Kentucky University #77 among regional universities (South) in the 2014 edition of Best Colleges.

 20. Idaho State University

 Idaho State University designed its Bachelor’s in Health Science program, which is offered through the College of Technology, specifically for students currently training at an associate’s level to complete their bachelor’s degree and pursue careers or graduate work in medicine, dentistry, hospital administration, medical terminology, physical therapy, and occupation therapy.

-Throughout the degree program, students work closely with an academic adviser to ensure they take the most appropriate classes for their desired career.
+Throughout the online health science degree program, students work closely with an academic adviser to ensure they take the most appropriate classes for their desired career.

 Students begin with a series of core requirements, which includes classes such as Evidence-Based Research, Promoting Wellness, Medical Ethics, and U.S. Health Services.
 Students then begin to tailor their courses with options such as Chemistry labs, Physics labs, AIDS, Epidemiology, Introduction to Pulmonary Disease, and a number of others.

 To enroll in the program, students must be enrolled in, or have graduated from, a recognized associate’s degree program.